P-ks/QR-code-Generator-/README.md

 # QR-code-Generator
- QR code generator using the nodejs in backend.
+ QR code generator using the help of nodejs in backend.